 For inspiration, check out 6 ways to jump start your emergency fund.

-Consider your typical deployment duration and time between deployments to determine how much you should save in a reserve fund.
-If you expect to earn more during times of military service, you may be able to use your reserve budget to improve your financial situation.
+But if you expect to earn more during times of military service, you may be able to use your reserve budget to improve your financial situation.
+How?
+Let’s explore that.

 2. Pay down debt.